andrew-fowler/cypress-info/PITCHME.md

 +++

-if you want to branch on a value (e.g. compare two values, work with arrays, etc), you have to do something like this
+If you want to branch based on the result of a query, you have to do something like this...

 +++